fortinet-fortisoar/solution-pack-fortimanager-ztp-feature-examples/docs/usage.md

 Once the devices show in the system the ZTP Profile will automatically be assigned and ZTP Phases will kick off.
 ![](./res/usage/ztpflowtest-random-models-assigned-profiles.png)

-The Dashboard `TP Profile and Phase for Devices` then shows what stage the device is in for ZTP phases.
+The Dashboard `ZTP Profile and Phase for Devices` then shows what stage the device is in for ZTP phases.
 ![](./res/usage/ztpflowtest-random-models-phases.png)

 ## ZTP Profile Details